Presented at the 7th Cornell Inter-University Graduate Student Conference, April 2011.

 Date of Authorship for this Version

 Santos, Ana Eduarda, "Rebalancing Intellectual Property In The Information Society: The Human Rights Approach" (2013).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 46.
+46.